OAuth 2.1: What Changed and How Keycloak Implements It

 - Enforce HTTPS: Ensure that all your OAuth endpoints are served over HTTPS.
 This might involve configuring your servers and updating your client applications to use secure URLs.

 - Securely Handle Tokens: Review how your application handles access and refresh tokens.
 Implement secure storage and transmission practices to prevent token leakage.
+Use the JWT Token Analyzer to inspect and debug your tokens during development.

 - Stay Informed: Keep an eye on the official OAuth 2.1 specification and related announcements.